 OCTAVE (Operationally Critical Threat, Asset and Vulnerability Evaluation) Allegro Risk Method

-Created by the Software Engineering Institute of Carnegie Mellon University, OCTAVE is a qualitative methodology that can be conducted in small groups without disrupting business.
-Its steps:
+Created by the Software Engineering Institute of Carnegie Mellon University, OCTAVE is a qualitative methodology that can be conducted in small groups without disrupting business operations.
+Here are its steps:

 - Develop risk measurement criteria consistent with the organization’s mission, goal objectives, and critical success factors.

-- Create a profile of each critical information asset that establishes clear boundaries for the asset, identifies its security requirements, and identifies all of its containers.
+- Create a profile for each critical information asset that establishes clear boundaries for the asset, identifies its security requirements, and identifies all of its containers.